0x00009b/Boomer-BASIC/README.md

 shell("nvlc out-of-touch.mp3");
 ```

-To clear the screen on *nix operating systems, we can use this command.
+To clear the screen on 'nix' operating systems, we can use this command.

 ```
 shell("clear");